Muhsin Parari: As lyricist

 Muhsin has earlier penned lyrics for Music Albums Native Bappa and Funeral of a Native Son, directed by himself.
 His film debut as a lyricist was through 2019 movie Thamaasha, directed by his friend Ashraf Hamza.
 Muhsin was asked to complete the lines of Paadi Njan, an incomplete Mappilappaattu written by Pulikkottil Hyder into a full-length song.
 He also wrote three other songs for Thamaasha.
 Later in the year he wrote Malayalam lines for Spread Love, a promotional track for the movie Virus along with English lyrics provided by Shelton Pinheiro.
 In 2020, he wrote Chayappaattu, an installment in Sithara Krishnakumar's Project Malabaricus and two songs for the movie Halal Love Story.
-He has won Best Lyricist award at 10th South Indian International Movie Awards for penning Sundaranayavane from Halal Love Story.
+He has won Best Lyricist award at 10th South Indian International Movie Awards for penning "Sundaranayavane" from Halal Love Story.
 In 2021, He joined again with Ashraf Hamza by penning all songs on Hamza's second film Bheemante Vazhi.

 He wrote all the songs in 2022 movie Thallumaala, directed by Khalid Rahman and written by himself.

 Muhsin often prefer a pen name "Mu.
 Ri" for songwriting credits.
+In 2024, he announced his debut music album "Muriginals" Vol. 1, featuring songs written by him and performed by artists including Shahabaz Aman, Sithara Krishnakumar, Vishnu Vijay, Govind Vasantha, Sekhar Menon, Arivu, Dabzee, M.H.R, Joker, Wraith V., Babyjean, 6091, Fathima Jahan, Indrans and Chemban Vinod Jose.
+The first song "Jilebi", featuring Sithara Krishnakumar and music produced by 6091 was released on 1 April 2024.
+The second song "Panthal Chant" featuring M.H.R, Wraith V., Dabzee, Babyjean and Joker was released on 8 September 2024.

+In December 2024, Muhsin Parari announced that he will be stepping away from songwriting for the foreseeable future to focus on his directorial and screenwriting commitments.